ncg-task/evaluation-phase2-part2/README.md

 # Evaluation Phase 2, Part 2: Triples Extraction

-#### Gold Sentence Annotations for the NCG Shared Task Test Dataset
+#### Gold Entities Annotations for the NCG Shared Task Test Dataset

 The dataset is formatted as follows: